mu-arch/skyfolder/README.md

 # <img align="right" src="hosted/logo.png" alt="SkyFolder Logo" title="SkyFolder" width="250px" height="250px"> SkyFolder

-**Easily share your files & folders online with minimal configuration BS.
-It's like your own personal Google Drive!**
+### Easily share your files & folders online with minimal configuration BS.
+It's like your own personal Google Drive!

 SkyFolder is a self-contained HTTP/Bittorrent server for sharing files with friends & colleagues.
 Made for busy people that want to share files NOW, and don't want to remember how to configure stuff.
 Ships with good defaults and includes a built-in management graphical interface.

+### Screenshot:

 ### Features:
 - Downloads & uploads
-- Low resource usage (~8mb ram when idle, suitable for running 24/7 in background)
+- Create, Delete, Rename directories
 - Password and ACL policy on folders
+- Low resource footprint (~8mb DRAM when idle, suitable for running 24/7 in background)
 - Run on GNU/Linux, BSD, Windows, Mac
 - Bittorrent tracker (incomplete, in research)
 - Run for years without restart if needed